Our Curriculum Design

 Respect: “Treat others as you want to be treated”.
 (Luke 6:31)

-We view our roles as early educators as an immense privilege.
-We believe that primary education is not just about targets and results in league tables, nor is it a stepping stone for junior or secondary school; it is much more than that.
-We want children to have a memorable learning experience at St Chad's that encourages and inspires them to achieve their potential and fosters a lifelong love of learning.
+We view our role as early educators as an immense privilege.
+We believe that primary education is about far more than outcomes and assessments; it is a vital stage in a child's development.
+At St Chad's, we strive to provide a rich and memorable learning experience that encourages every child to achieve their potential, develop as confident and compassionate individuals, and foster a lifelong love of learning.

 The underpinning principles of our curriculum are to ensure that every child in our care: